ology/techn.ology.net/blog/2025/09/28/musical-creativity-with-python/index.markdown

 Eighth was my [module](https://metacpan.org/dist/Music-Chord-Progression) for creating randomized chord progressions based on weighted network transitions (from one chord to the next).
 This ended up as [https://pypi.org/project/chord-progression-network/](https://pypi.org/project/chord-progression-network/).

-For each, I made simple musical examples and added them to the readme files for each package.
+I made simple musical examples and added them to the readme files for each package.

-For my musical curiosities, I made a few threading MIDI players, one of which is: [https://github.com/ology/Music/blob/master/midi-thread-2.py](https://github.com/ology/Music/blob/master/midi-thread-2.py) that exercises the arpeggiation device.
+For my musical curiosities, I made a few threading real-time MIDI players, one of which is: [https://github.com/ology/Music/blob/master/midi-thread-2.py](https://github.com/ology/Music/blob/master/midi-thread-2.py) that exercises the arpeggiation device.

 This is musically realized (and is extremely long) at [https://www.youtube.com/watch?v=nbCCPr_KPdU](https://www.youtube.com/watch?v=nbCCPr_KPdU)